ngen0004/mtm6302-capstone-your-github-ngen0004/README.md

 The last page will display the score, and correct answers of the questions and the grade optained after answering all the questions.

-All these elements will be applied also on multiple screen sizes like desktop and mobile screen
+I will be displaying the quiz application in desktop screen size and mobile screen size